 Determine if you require planning permission

-If you require confirmation of whether a planning application is required for your proposed work, please complete the Householder Enquiry Form.
+If you require confirmation of whether a planning application is required for your proposed work, please complete the Householder Enquiry Form and then submit together with any supporting plans and information.

 - details of your proposals